kosmikgirl/kosmikgirl/README.md

 ⚡ &nbsp; Fun facts: I'm an enthusiastic of life coaching.
 Help other people makes me feel more alive

-📫 How to reach me:
+📫  &nbsp; How to reach me:
 [LinkedIn Profile](https://www.linkedin.com/in/rochajulianacarolina/)